Pan-Fried Pork Chinese Dumplings {Homemade Dipping Sauce}

 Heat another medium to large-size skillet on medium heat and add the water (another skillet is used to avoid oil from popping when water is added).

-As soon as the water starts to boil, transfer the dumplings into the pan, browned side-down.
+When the water starts to boil, transfer the dumplings into the pan, browned side-down.

-Add as many dumplings to the boiling water as possible and…
+Add as many dumplings to the boiling water as possible.

-…cover the pan.
+Cover the pan.

 Set the burner to low and steam the dumplings.